 An assessment centre is a methodology (rather than a place) for thoroughly assessing a candidate for a job.
 A development centre follows similar principles, but rather than selection, its primary purpose is to aid in the development of a current job-holder.

-Owing to the costs associated with assessment and development centers, they are typically used for higher level jobs.
+Owing to the costs associated with assessment and development centres, they are typically used for higher level jobs.
 For example, they are used as part of graduate selection exercises for fast-track programs or for executive and managerial development.
-Also, as a result of costs, assessment and development centers are tools associated more with medium to large sized organizations and especially multi-nationals.
+Also, as a result of costs, assessment and development centres are tools associated more with medium to large sized organizations and especially multi-nationals.

 Candidates will have the opportunity to show and explore their talents over a range of different exercises and within each exercise, a number of competencies are usually being assessed.

 A major benefit of centers which run over multiple days is that it becomes more difficult for candidates to fake characteristics (such as extraversion, social boldness, friendliness) which are often faked at interview.